 Japan Trip Cost Guide 2025–2026

 Planning a trip to Japan?
 Understanding the costs involved helps you budget effectively and get the most out of your experience.
 Japan offers incredible value at every price point — from world-class convenience store food to Michelin-starred restaurants, capsule hotels to traditional ryokan.
 Here's a comprehensive breakdown of what to expect in 2025–2026.
+For a detailed daily breakdown, see our Japan travel cost per day guide.

 Average Daily Budget